 Before going on the road, Andrea went to see the Broadway production, standing room only to see Alice Playton in the role she would be playing on the road.
 That was the first time she heard the score.

-I asked what it was that made Carol so special in this role.
-The first thought that comes to Andrea is Carol’s uniqueness.
+The first thought that comes to Andrea about Carol Channing is her uniqueness.
 To Andrea, she was the best of all the Dollys she appeared with.
 She said others came close to owning that part, but not to the level of Carol.
 NO ONE was ever able to replicate what Carol brought to the role.
 Her timing and everything.
 Phyllis also did a great job.
 Dorothy had a huge fan base from the Road pictures she did with Hope and Crosby.